-The Girl Injured on a Nebraska Carnival Ride Gave an Interview a Year Later
+Girl Scalped in Carnival Ride Accident Says 'My Scars Don't Define Me'

 Gilreath, who goes by the name Lulu, suffered life-threatening injuries, when her long hair got caught in the machinery of the King's Crown ride at a carnival in Omaha, Neb.
 Her entire scalp was ripped from her head, and she suffered damage to both of her eyes, according to WOWT.

-Lulu was rushed to the hospital in critical condition and ultimately managed to pull through, thanks to the efforts of doctors who completed two head surgeries, three skin grafts, one eye surgery and 28 blood transfusions, the network reported.
+Gilreath was rushed to the hospital in critical condition and ultimately managed to pull through, thanks to the efforts of doctors who completed two head surgeries, three skin grafts, one eye surgery and 28 blood transfusions, the network reported.

-"Lulu is stronger than me," her mother, Virginia Cooksey, posted on Facebook, as Lulu started to recover.
+"Lulu is stronger than me," her mother, Virginia Cooksey, posted on Facebook, in May 2016.
 "My baby girl saw herself for the first time today.
 The way she handle[d] it [gave] me strength."

-Now, Lulu is in the sixth grade with nearly a full head of red hair, as it's grown long enough for her to put it in a ponytail.
+Gilreath is now in the sixth grade with, as seen in the affiliate interview, with red hair long enough for her to put it in a ponytail.

 "I loved my hair.
 It was extremely rare," she told WOWT, adding that, while she has made significant progress to recover from her injuries, she would never ride another carnival ride again.